pnsuraj1998/Detection-of-Spoof-Attack-on-Face-Recognition-Systems/Readme.md

 # Spoof Attack detection on Face Recognition Systems #

 With the rise of Face recognition systems,there has also been a steady increase in number of spoof attacks on the face recongiton system.
-In this porject, we build a Convolution Neural Network (CNN) model capable of detecting spoof attacks on the system.
+In this porject, we build a Convolutional Neural Network (CNN) model capable of detecting spoof attacks on the system.

 ## Training and Inference ##